US retail sales jumps 5.3%, thanks to $600 stimulus checks

 After three months of declines, retail sales soared a seasonally adjusted 5.3% in January from the month before, the U.S. Commerce Department said Wednesday.
 It was the biggest increase since June and much larger than the 1% rise Wall Street analysts had expected.

-The $600 stimulus checks, sent out at the end of last year, seems to have pushed people to buy new furniture, clothing and appliances.
+The $600 stimulus checks, sent out at the very end of last year, has pushed people to buy new furniture, clothing and appliances.

+Darryl Crum bought a new washing machine with his stimulus money, since his old one wasn’t spinning clothes well enough anymore.
+He chose a model that was made in America and bought it from a family-owned store instead of the major chain he usually gets appliances from.

+“As I see it, the goal was to stimulate the economy,” said Crum, who is retired and lives in DeKalb, Illinois.
+“And I contributed.”

 Wednesday’s report covers about a third of overall consumer spending.
 It doesn’t include haircuts, hotel stays and other services, which have been badly hurt by the pandemic.